List of The Garden of Sinners characters: Major characters

 Appearing as a puppet maker, Touko is actually a powerful sorceress.
 She runs a business in an abandoned building called Garan no Dou.
 This agency sells their work, ranging from architectures to craftsmanships, to whoever is interested.
 However, Mikiya believes that Touko is simply forcing what she wants to make on the customers.
 As the company only consists of herself and Mikiya, she is the sole designer while Mikiya takes the secretary's job.
 Due to Touko's connection with the Magic Association, the agency occasionally takes on supernatural or otherwise abnormal cases despite Touko having run away and distanced herself from the organization long ago.
 She is the older sister of Aoko Aozaki, who does not have a particularly good relationship with her.
 In the early editions of the novel, Touko was portrayed with short blue hair.
 In the newer editions of the books and the movies, she has been given long red hair; Nasu and Takeuchi, dissatisfied with older illustrations of Touko, changed her hair color to reflect her relationship to Aoko Aozaki, who also has red hair.

 She is very loose with money which leads to her being broke for months and unable to provide salary for her staff.
 Touko upgrades Shiki's artificial arm or gives other unique presents as compensation for her work.

-She also appears in several Type-Moon releases such as Mahōtsukai no Yoru, Carnival Phantasm, Chibichuki!, Clock Tower 2015, Fate/Extra and The Case Files of Lord El-Melloi II.
+She also appears in several Type-Moon releases such as Witch on the Holy Night, Carnival Phantasm, Chibichuki!, Clock Tower 2015, Fate/Extra and The Case Files of Lord El-Melloi II.